Dharam Yudh Morcha: Early 1984

-On 8 February 1984, the Akalis held a successful bandh to demonstrate their strength and continued commitment to non-violent struggle.
-The following week, a tripartite talk with five cabinet ministers, five Akali leaders, and fifteen leaders from opposition parties came close to a successful settlement, but was deliberately sabotaged once again by Bhajan Lal with more anti-Sikh violence in Haryana.
-This was followed by Akali to express frustration in further protests, leading to their arrest along with many volunteers.
+Planned Grain Roko Morcha

 In May 1984, Longowal announced a planned Grain Roko morcha to be initiated on June 3, the day Operation Blue Star would be launched, practicing civil disobedience by refusing to pay land revenue, water or electricity bills, and block the flow of grain out of Punjab.
 Gandhi's emissaries met Akali leaders on May 27 to once again suggest the negotiation of a settlement, but though the Akalis showed signs of yielding, Bhindranwale would accept nothing short of the full implementation of the Anandpur Sahib Resolution.
 Faced with the prospect of losing revenue and resources from Punjab as a result of the planned Akali morcha, and unwilling to consider the resolution, which, despite stating the state to be an integral part of the country, they characterized as secessionist, the government proceeded with Operation Blue Star, which had been planned for nearly 18 months prior, from nearly the beginning of the Dharam Yudh Morcha, prior to any militancy.
+Prior to the attack, there had been reports that a hukamnama was likely to be issued soon from the Akal Takht, commanding Sikhs to congregate at the Golden Temple for defense against an imminent army attack.
+According to Gandhi's principal secretary P. C. Alexander, it would be Longowal's announcement of withholding Punjabi grain and tax from the central government that had been the true "last straw" for Gandhi to send the army when she did.

 After the morcha

 Aftermath of Blue Star

+Following the operation, as part of the terms of his surrender and arrest, Harchand Singh Longowal was made to disavow the Anandpur Sahib Resolution.
+The true insurgency would begin after the operation.

+On 29 April 1986, close to 50,000 Sikhs gathered in a Sarbat Khalsa in Amritsar, where a declaration for Khalistan was announced.
+A five-member council was selected to lead the movement.